Thursday, September 24, 2015

 "The source of all contrasts between paganism and Christianity is the difference in their concepts of God...
 Sometimes it is said that whereas Greek Philosophy had known only immanent principles, the Hebrew-Christian religion introduced the idea of transcendence. ...
 However, with certain clarifications, the first or divine principles of the Greek philosophers may be called immanent in the stricter sense so that all notion of the transcendence is precluded, and thus the pagan systems are throughout radically different from Christianity."
 Gordon Clark, Thales to Dewey ch.5 pg.
 183

 So the God of the Bible is transcendent.
-Space, time, matter, the laws of science are principles of the universe within God and God is limited and within them for He is their creator and source.
+Space, time, matter and the laws of science are principles of the universe within God and God is limited and within them for He is their creator and source.
 God is not just a being within reality.
 God upholds reality.
-The fundamental idea of judeo-christian monotheism is the center of all other concepts of the worldview.
+The fundamental idea of Judeo-Christian monotheism is the center of all other concepts of the worldview.
 While the contrasted idea of "God" or "gods" within the universe and under the sway of various principles is the foundation of all pagan philosophy.

 When we look upon the Septuagint (a.k.a.
 LXX), we have to ask "Is this culture a godly culture that the Lord would deem fit to preserve His Words more than the Israelite Hebrews?"

-This is a foreign an unpopular path to travel down in today's society, yet in a world before globalism, capitalism and democracy the societies were autonomous and separate from each other.
+This is a foreign and unpopular path to travel down in today's society, yet in a world before globalism, capitalism and democracy the societies were autonomous and separate from each other.
 Religion, politics, language culture and economics were all fused, philosophy was unified.
 So the nations were either in a good or bad direction and usually in a bad direction.
 Let us look upon the origin of Egypt.

 Genesis 10:6 And the sons of Ham; Cush, and Mizraim, and Phut, and Canaan."